-- (i) When an appointment to an outside body ceases to be a member of a London local authority, London Councils will, in general, take whatever steps are necessary to remove them from that outside body. - (ii) At a freeze date, being the date of the meeting of the London Councils Executive in May of each year, a report will be brought to that meeting setting out the total number of appointments made to outside bodies for each of the political parties with a calculation of how this reflects the agreed principles (above) for appointments and the variation from the balance of the parties on Leaders' Committee. - (iii) Any variations in proportionality to be dealt with by the groups and whips.
+- (i) When an appointment to an outside body ceases to be a member of a London local authority, London Councils will, in general, take whatever steps are necessary to remove them from that outside body. - (ii) At a freeze date, being the date of the meeting of the London Councils Executive in June of each year5, a report will be brought to that meeting (except in the year of the local elections when the report will be presented as soon as is practicable) setting out the total number of appointments made to outside bodies for each of the political parties with a calculation of how this reflects the agreed principles (above) for appointments and the variation from the balance of the parties on Leaders' Committee. - (iii) Any variations in proportionality to be dealt with by the groups and whips.